awkr/pgen/README.md

 # Introduction
-A simple PostgreSQL generator.
+A lightweight PostgreSQL generator.
 It reads YAML definition file, outputs DDL.

 # How to use

+# Naming stype

 # TODO
 - 重构enum类型